mihailgaberov/mihail-gaberov.eu/src/pages/how-i-build-desktop-chat-app/index.md

 Redux, as state management library, can be used with any other UI framework, practically every app that needs to have a state can benefit from using Redux.
 If you want to go deeper, start from their website and follow along.

+## Side Effects Handling — Redux Thunks
+One of the best known approaches for managing side effects in a redux app is called [redux-think](https://github.com/reduxjs/redux-thunk).
+This is what we use in our application as well.
+If you want to learn more details about redux thunks and how to use them, I recommend their website as a starting point and then build a small application, like this one for example :).

+In our project, in [/src/actions folder](https://github.com/mihailgaberov/desktop-chat-nw/tree/master/src/actions), is where I put the thunks used in the demo application.
+And in [/store](https://github.com/mihailgaberov/desktop-chat-nw/tree/master/src/store) directory is where the configurations for the redux store live.

 🔥 Thanks for reading! 🔥